-Aside from sharing images to your social media, you can use memes and GIFs when publishing your content.
-This adds a fun spin to your plain post and will be too irresistible for your audience to scroll past.
+Use memes and GIFs when publishing your content to add a fun spin to your post, making it too irresistible for your audience to scroll past.

 No matter where you live, holidays are a big deal.
 Show your holiday spirit by sharing a holiday-related post on your business page.

 12. Share Photos From Company Events

 Take your company culture posts further by sharing photos from a company event.
 If your business hosts a charity event or fundraiser, a great way to spread awareness is by sharing it on social media.